dp50mm/electrowetting-experiments/README.md

 * Four cubits make a Man
 * A pace is four cubits
 * A man is 24 palms

+Through technology our minds do not need to be constrained by the body.

+---

+# Digitalisation, electronics, robotics

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/t9vGEFjMJ7o/0.jpg)](http://www.youtube.com/watch?v=t9vGEFjMJ7o)